 The last platform on our list is Webflow, a visual website builder with its own native blogging tool.
 One of the things you’ll notice right away is that Webflow is an amazingly flexible tool that doesn’t require you to write code to create a custom blog.

 The site builder also has decent SEO features, but you need some technical knowledge to leverage the benefits associated with these features.
 You can add SEO titles, descriptions, alt tags, and schema markup, and auto-generate a sitemap.
-So, if you haven’t worked with schema markup before, you’ve got some catching up to do.
-When it comes to real-time suggestions about optimizing your content for search engines, you won’t get these with Webflow, but you’ll have to rely on third-party tools.
+However, if you haven’t worked with schema markup before, you’ve got some catching up to do, as this is something you’ll have to do manually.

 For tracking your blog’s performance, you can easily connect Google Analytics to your Webflow blog – but you’ll have to track your blog’s metrics from your GA4 account.